 Jim Russ represents the “R” in EHRA Engineering.
 As the second generation of his family to be part of EHRA, Russ led the 83-year old engineering company into its biggest transition to date: new offices at 10011 Meadowglen.
-Having been in a company-owned building on Westoffice Drive for 32 years, EHRA moved into 47,000-square-feet of leased space at the beginning of January.
+Having been in a company-owned building on Westoffice Drive for 32 years, EHRA moved into the newly-leased space at the beginning of January.

 Meanwhile, Kelly Hall, CEO of Harvey Builders, was leading his company on a similar mission: to relocate their office into more square footage with nice amenities that would allow them to compete for top employees.
 After 32 years in leased space on Westchase Drive, Harvey purchased the former Randalls corporate office building at 3663 Briarpark and gutted the building back to the studs.